Ellerhold/fs2es-indexer/README.md

 After that, all documents with a "time" value of less than the saved marker will be deleted.
 This ensures that documents of old files in the filesystem will be deleted from the elasticsearch index.

+## Advanced: Which fields are displayed in the finder result page?

+The basic mapping of elasticsearch to spotlight results can be found here: [elasticsearch_mappings.json](https://gitlab.com/samba-team/samba/-/blob/master/source3/rpc_server/mdssvc/elasticsearch_mappings.json)

+I'm currently unsure WHICH fields are really queried, mapped and returned to spotlight.
+As of Samba 4.16.9:
+- "filesize" is not returned, so its empty in the result page.
+- "last_modified" is not returned, but the finder displays a date.
+Sometimes this date is well into the future (+ 5 - 6 years).